skotak2/Review-Based-Recommendation-System/README.md

 * Docker
 * Heroku

+## Algorithm

+Here we intend to accept a string and

 The aim of the project is to simulate the real-world process of deploying a product recommendation system, where different technologies are used to assist in the deployment.
 This report mainly highlights the overall experience and cost benefit analysis of working with these technologies, along with the code artifacts.